POLL: The Clean vs. The Chills

 Bats and Clean feel a lot more similar to me.
 Laurel you never told me if "Getting Older" was played at that Flying Nun night you went to and I demand answers.

-La Lechera, former application inspector for the (league of women voters), Tuesday, 29 November 2011 15:04 (twelve years ago) link
+La Lechera, former application inspector for the (league of women voters), Tuesday, 29 November 2011 15:04 (fourteen years ago)

 I am assuming that's you?

-La Lechera, former application inspector for the (league of women voters), Tuesday, 29 November 2011 15:05 (twelve years ago) link
+La Lechera, former application inspector for the (league of women voters), Tuesday, 29 November 2011 15:05 (fourteen years ago)

 It is me!
 And it was!
 And I said to the people at my table, "This is my friend La Lechera's favorite song right now!" and they agreed that it was superb.